-Topical treatment
+3.1 | Topical treatment

 Topical preparations are mostly available as over the counter gels or creams.
-The main ingredients are caffeine, methylxanthines, retinol, ascorbic acid, alpha bisabolol, carica papaya extract, other plant extracts, vegetable oils, urea and squalene.18 These therapies are postulated to work by causing decreased lipogenesis, improvement of microcirculation, increase in extracellular matrix synthesis and integrity, decreased inflammation and oxidation and increased lipolysis.
+The main ingredients are caffeine, methylxanthines, retinol, ascorbic acid, alpha bisabolol, carica papaya extract, other plant extracts, vegetable oils, urea, and squalene.
+18 These therapies are postulated to work by causing decreased lipogenesis, improvement of microcirculation, increase in extracellular matrix synthesis and integrity, decreased inflammation and oxidation and increased lipolysis.
 Usually, multiple ingredients with different mechanisms of action are combined in a formulation.
 Caffeine is used in topical preparations because of its lipolytic property.
 However, there are limitations for use of caffeine, one of them being tendency to precipitate and result in clumps formation depending on the vehicle.
-There have been efforts to produce nanoemulsion containing caffeine with addition of surfactants for overcoming this challenge.19 According to the results of an animal study, emulsion with siloxanetriol alginate caffeine can promote the lipolytic action on fatty tissue whereas sodium benzoate addition to the preparations can inhibit efficiency of caffeine.20 Formulations.
-In another study efficacy of extract of Trichilia catigua and Ptychopetalum olacoides Bentham applied once daily for 2 months was examined in 27 women between 20-40 years of age with moderate cellulite.
+There have been efforts to produce nanoemulsion containing caffeine with addition of surfactants for overcoming this challenge.
+19 According to the results of an animal study, emulsion with siloxanetriol alginate caffeine can promote the lipolytic action on fatty tissue whereas sodium benzoate addition to the preparations can inhibit efficiency of caffeine.20 Formulation developments thus may play a role in efficacy of topical caffeine containing formulations.
+In another study, efficacy of extract of Trichilia catigua and Ptychopetalum olacoides Bentham applied once daily for 2 months was examined in 27 women between 20 and 40 years of age with moderate cellulite.
 There was significant reduction in the circumference of specific body areas.
-This therapy is expected to work by causing reduction in oedema and improvement of local microcirculation.21
+This therapy is expected to work by causing reduction in edema and improvement of local microcirculation.21

-A sugar-derivative sulfo-carrabiose in a 3% cream applied twice a day for 8 weeks showed an improvement in cellulite.22 However, a study reported that improvements with topical agents was short-lived, less than 2 weeks.23 Thai herbal formulations have also been tried and shown to improve cellulite in a double-blind randomised trial.23 In a double-blind, placebo-controlled, randomized study, involving 44 females between the age of 25-55 years with mild-moderate cellulite, 81% claimed an improvement in their cellulite based on a questionnaire versus 32% of the placebo group.18 A systematic evaluation of the scientific evidence of the efficacy of topical cosmetic products in cellulite reduction concluded that they had a moderate efficacy in thigh circumference reduction.
+A sugar-derivative sulfo-carrabiose in a 3% cream applied twice a day for 8 weeks showed an improvement in cellulite.
+However, a study reported that improvements with topical agents were short lived, less than 2 weeks.
+Thai herbal formulations have also been tried and shown to improve cellulite in a double-blind randomized trial.
+In a double-blind, placebo-controlled, randomized study, involving 44 females between the age of 25-55 years with mild-moderate cellulite, 81% claimed an improvement in their cellulite based on a questionnaire versus 32% of the placebo group.
+A systematic evaluation of the scientific evidence of the efficacy of topical cosmetic products in cellulite reduction concluded that they had a moderate efficacy in thigh circumference reduction.
 This review included 21 original studies, mostly including women.
 However, only 7 controlled trials were included for meta-analysis.
 The included studies had significant heterogeneity.
-The active ingredients in these preparations included one of the three components xanthenes, herbal components or retinoids or complex formulations, mostly containing xanthenes.24 More evidence from larger multicentric controlled clinical trials is required for establishing specific topical formulation for the treatment of cellulite.
+The active ingredients in these preparations included one of the three components xanthenes, herbal components or retinoids or complex formulations, mostly containing xanthenes.
+Amore evidence from larger multicentric controlled clinical trials is required for establishing specific topical formulation for the treatment of cellulite.